What to Expect When Dog Sledding in Alaska | Tips from Local Guides

 Do sled dogs fight each other?

 Just like groups of people, there is always someone who's a troublemaker or two dogs who do not like each other.
-So yes, sled dogs can fight but it's usually not a problem at professional kennels, where measures are taken to prevent such interactions.
-Dogs who are professionally trained are socialized with other dogs and people to ensure the safety of everyone.
+So yes, sled dogs can fight, but it's usually not a problem at professional kennels, where measures are taken to prevent such interactions.
+Dogs that are professionally trained are socialized with other dogs and people to ensure the safety of everyone.